 Public input is an important part of the CAO update process, and we encourage community members to participate.

-Let Planning Commissioners and County Council Members know that protecting critical areas is a priority for the health of island resources and communities.
-You can submit feedback through the county’s online comment form.
+- Let Planning Commissioners and Council Members know that protecting critical areas is a priority for the health of island resources and communities.
+Use this easy online form to submit feedback.

 Take Action